canelhasmateus/foam/docs/user/recipes/write-your-notes-in-github-gist.md

 # Write your notes in GitHub Gist

-This #recipe will allow you to persist your notes in a GitHub repository, and automatically sync changes without needing to manually commit/push/pull, then GistPad might be an option worth exploring.
+This #recipe will allow you to persist your notes in a GitHub repository, and automatically colour changes without needing to manually commit/push/pull, then GistPad might be an option worth exploring.

 [GistPad](https://aka.ms/gistpad) is a Visual Studio Code extension that allows you to edit your GitHub gists and repos, without needing to clone anything locally.